 Where can your target audience be found?

-Finally, make a list of all the places, both online and offline where you are likely to reach your target audience for each persona.
+Finally, make a list of all the places, both online and offline, where you are likely to reach your target audience for each persona.

-In the past marketers relied heavily on traditional media such as print and radio vacation rental advertising but nowadays, digital marketing for vacation rentals is extremely important as most of your guests will find you online.
+In the past, marketers relied heavily on traditional media such as print and radio vacation rental advertising.
+But nowadays, digital marketing for vacation rentals is extremely important, as most of your guests will find you online.

 That is not to say you should ignore traditional marketing altogether, though.
 For example, vacation rental business cards or brochures still have a place when attending events in your area.
 A strategically placed brochure or beautifully designed business card could also encourage your guests to promote your property to their friends.